 BA (Hons) and MPH

-Ben Bavinton currently works at the Kirby Institute at the University of New South Wales on the Opposites Attract Study, a cohort study of HIV treatment and its effect on HIV transmission in gay male serodiscordant relationships.
-Both in Australia and internationally, he has worked in HIV prevention for over ten years in the areas of community education, policy, capacity development, and research..
+Benjamin has worked at the Kirby Institute, Faculty of Medicine, UNSW Sydney since 2010 and is currently a postdoctoral research fellow.
+His research focuses on the behavioural, biomedical and epidemiological aspects of HIV prevention among gay and bisexual men in Australia and the Asia-Pacific region.
+Both in Australia and internationally, he has worked in HIV prevention for over a decade in the areas of community education, policy, capacity development, and research.
 He worked at ACON in gay men’s peer education from 2004 to 2010.

 Atari brings over a decade of experience in health promotion research, policy and strategy, specialising in e-health services, youth health and suicide prevention.
 He is a former board director of Suicide Prevention Australia and has worked in senior research roles for ReachOut Australia and as an analyst on national inquiries into asylum seeker, transgender and intersex health and human rights for the Australian Human Rights Commission.
 Atari also helped establish WA’s first transgender youth peer support and advocacy groups between 2002-2006, and later served as co-chair of Twenty10 incorporating NSW Gay and Lesbian Counselling Services, where he remains a board director.
-Atari is a sessional academic for Curtin University’s School of Public Health and is currently studying graduate medicine with the goal of continuing to promote human rights and health as a future medical doctor.
+Atari is currently studying graduate medicine with the goal of continuing to promote human rights and health as a future medical doctor.

 BA (IR) Hons

-Christian has experience in political advisory roles across three Australian jurisdictions and currently works as an adviser for the NSW Government.
-He has developed a range of skills and expertise in policy development and implementation, parliamentary processes and grass-roots campaigning.
-Christian is a mentor with the ANU Alumni Mentoring Program and has previously been a member of the Postgraduate Coursework Committee of the University of Sydney where he is completing a Masters program.
-He also has a keen interest in languages and engagement with culturally and linguistically diverse communities.
+Christian is a mentor with the ANU Alumni Mentoring Program and has previously been a member of the Postgraduate Coursework Committee of the University of Sydney where he completed a Masters program.

 Manda is a passionate television industry professional who started 30 years ago as one of the first female camera operators in NSW and since then has worked across all facets of TV, including project managing morning TV, general broadcasting, production and the past 15 years spent in senior leadership roles.